HendrikSteyaert/Dirk-accordeon-fingering/README.md

 # Dirk-accordeon-fingering
-qml plugin for Musescore to write fingering below the staff
+qml plugin for Musescore to write fingering below the staff for Dirk's 3 row accordeon.